zipCoder933/Xbuilders/README.md

 * If a naive meshed block is next to another chunk, the block is black
   * ![bug.png](assets\notes\images\bug.png)
 * **The game sometimes crashes**
-  * I think the cause is from the byte-buffers not being handled in a safe manner
+  * I think the cause of this could be from the byte-buffers not being handled in a safe manner.
+Byte buffers+off-heap memory can cause crashes if not handled properly.
+  * TODO: Switch out chunk voxels to use arrays instead of off-heap buffers
+  * TODO: Learn how to safely handle buffers and implmement those principles in all of the code

 ## TODO Features
 * **Water**